ORBERA® Intragastric Balloon

 Who Can Benefit From an Intragastric Balloon?

-Healthy individuals in TX who have a BMI of 30 to 40 who have not had success through a diet and exercise plan alone can benefit from the gastric balloon system.
+Healthy individuals who have a BMI of 30 to 40 who have not had success through a diet and exercise plan alone can benefit from the gastric balloon system.
 In clinical studies, patients who used a gastric balloon device lost an average of 21.8 pounds over the six months that the balloon was inserted.
 These same intragastric balloon patients maintained an average weight loss of 19.4 pounds by three months after the device was removed.*

 In short, the intragastric balloon is an excellent option for those patients who have not been helped by diet, exercise or medication alone but who are not comfortable with more invasive weight loss surgery options, such as sleeve gastrectomy or gastric bypass.